Dialpad LogoDialpad Logo Icon

 For example, the Outreach integration with Dialpad lets you automate all your communications, from text messages to phone calls to email sequences and manage everything in one place.
 That lets sellers cover every touchpoint from initial contact to onboarding without the headache of doing it manually in different sales apps.

 And if your reps are on the phones a lot and leave a large number of voicemails, you can help them save time here too.
-With Dialpad’s voicemail drop feature, reps can automate this step of prospecting by pre-recording those messages and dropping them into the call instead of having to say the message every single time.
+With Dialpad’s voicemail drop feature, reps can automate their voicemails by pre-recording those messages and dropping them into the call instead of having to say the message every single time.
 For high-volume teams, this could save hours every week.

 5. Onboarding and post-sales